spatie/package-sync/README.md

 ## Fixing package issues

->
-> **Warning**: this feature is incomplete and DOES modify files in the package's repository directory
->

-Issues are resolved by 'fixers', which perform various actions, such as copying a missing file from the skeleton to the package repository.
+Issues are resolved by `fixers`, which are utilities that perform a various action, such as copying a missing file from the skeleton to the package repository.
+The available fixers for an issue are listed in the output of the `analyze` command.

+> If there are multiple fixers listed for an issue, the first one is when running `fix`.

+Some fixers are considered "risky" - meaning they modify existing files.
+By default, these fixers will not run automatically when running the `fix` command.
+In order to permit risky fixers to run, you must call `fix` with the `--risky` flag.

-You can fix all package issues with the `fix` command.
-By default, fixers considered "risky" _(meaning they modify existing files)_ are skipped unless the `--risky` flag is provided when running `fix`.
+You can apply all fixers to the discovered issues with the `fix` command.

-If multiple fixers are listed for an issue, you may specify both the fixer name and the `--file` flag to apply the fixer to the given file.
+You may specify both the fixer name and the `--file` flag to apply a fixer to the given file.

-If the fixer name is not specified, the first fixer listed will be used to resolve the issue.

 ```bash
 # fix all issues except for those with "risky" fixes